DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 }
 ```

-And now we have a Rust kernel that prints "hello world" built by and runnable with nix.
+And now we have a Rust kernel that prints "hello world" built by and runnable with nix. `nix run github:DieracDelta/NixKernelTutorial`

 ## Adding CI